MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 For detailed information on integrating with the API, see [Integrate Account Protection API](https://go.microsoft.com/fwlink/?linkid=2132829).

 When you integrate with the API, make sure you use the URI information you provided under the API path in step 4 in the previous section.
+The payload must include

+    name: <api name> section

-The payload must include "name: <api name> section" where the *API name* matches the name you entered in step 4 above.
+where the *API name* matches the name you entered in step 4 above.

 ## Edit assessments